 - The property is rented out to tenants and managed by a property management firm.

-- Rental income from the property (minus expenses like management fees and insurance) is paid out to the investors as dividends every month.
+- Rental income from the property (minus expenses like management fees and insurance) is paid out to the investors as dividends on a regular basis.

 - The value of the shares goes up and down, depending on the value of the property.
 This means investors can make money on any capital appreciation of the property (or lose money if the house’s value goes down).